-Once you have a rough idea of much you tend to spend each month, you can then decide on how to budget your finances each month to cover those expense and save for the future.
+Once you have a rough idea of much you tend to spend each month, you can then decide on how to budget your finances each month to cover those expenses and save for the future.
 Santander’s Mobile Banking App and Online Banking can help you manage your money quickly and easily and keep track of your spending.
 While this exercise is a bit tedious, once completed you will get an idea of how much money you may have left over to allocate to savings or to use to enjoy what life has to offer.

 One of the most popular methods of creating a budget is by using what is called the 50/30/20 method.
 This means you aim to spend 50% of the monthly income on covering bills and basic expenses; these are the expenses that are absolutely necessary.
 After that, 30% is yours to spend on expenses that may be considered optional, such as dining out or entertainment expenses.
 The last 20% goes into savings or to pay down current debts.